Easybel/DetectionGV/0_WGSPipeline/README.md

-# About the scripts in this folder:
+# The scripts in this folder:

 - **0_DicIndex.sh**
   - The dictionaries needed for the alignment steps are indexed and sorted.